toggledbits/Reactor/README.md

 Currently, there is no loop detection.
 So, if you create a series of ReactorSensors and they end up triggering each other in a loop, you will overwhelm system resources and have one heck of a time.
-Hint: disable (on the Vera dashboard) any of the sensors in the circuit and the looping should stop. not trigger a manual timing cycle, as a standard switch or dimmer would if it were switched on manually.
+Hint: disable (on the Vera dashboard) any of the sensors in the circuit and the looping should stop.

 ## Actions and Triggers ##

+A ReactorSensor implements the basic interface of `urn:micasaverde-com:serviceId:SecuritySensor1`, so to other devices in your system, it looks like a door or motion sensor, and has the triggers and actions associated with that service.

-Reactor's service ID `urn:toggledbits.com:serviceId:ReactorSensor` provides the following triggers and actions:
+Reactor's own service ID `urn:toggledbits.com:serviceId:ReactorSensor` provides the following additional triggers and actions:

 ### Triggers ###

 #### Enabled State ####

-The Enabled State trigger signals that a Reactor device has been enabled or disabled.
+The Enabled State trigger signals that a ReactorSensor has been enabled or disabled.

 ### Actions ###